kozmoai/glent-deploy-aws/website/docs/getting-started/deploy-the-platform.md

 <br/>

 **I want to use another source control that is not GitLab.
 How can i do that?**
 > Backstage supports multiple source control providers which can be integrated through the Backstage config.
-GLENT uses GitLab for several usage scenarios which you will need to migrate to another source control provider:
+KOZMO uses GitLab for several usage scenarios which you will need to migrate to another source control provider:
 >
 > 1. Storing application source code
 > 2. Storing template source code